 Who Makes the Rules?

-Regulations regarding what kinds of foods should be served to students are prescribed by the USDA, and each state administers the program in its own schools.
+Regulations regarding what kinds of foods schools should serve to students are prescribed by the USDA, and each state administers the program.
 In 2008, the Institute of Medicine reported that children who ate school lunches consumed few fruits and vegetables and high amounts of saturated fat and sodium.
 The concerning state of affairs prompted changes in the program.
-The 2010 Healthy, Hunger-Free Kids Act mandated updates to the meal prescriptions, which now include more fruits, vegetables and whole grains and less calories and sodium.
+The 2010 Healthy, Hunger-Free Kids Act mandated updates to the meal prescriptions, which include more fruits, vegetables and whole grains, fewer calories and less sodium

 The National School Lunch Program is touted as an important public effort to prevent obesity and improve children's eating habits, but does it deliver?